Caption This, Reason That: VLMs Caught in the Middle

 While some of these datasets involve reasoning about visual information, more complex reasoning and cognitive evaluations have since emerged to measure these features more extensively.
 Prominent examples include MMMU, MMBench, and MME \citep{yue2023mmmu, liu2024mmbench, fu2024mme}.
 These benchmarks adopt a comprehensive approach to evaluating reasoning and cognitive skills in state-of-the-art VLMs.
 MME and MMBench categorize their tasks into reasoning and perception, with both groups sampling diverse contextual domains.
 However, these benchmarks fail to rigorously evaluate low-level cognitive abilities necessary for visual reasoning.

 Beyond these broad vision-language benchmarks, recent studies have focused on testing VLMs on more narrow cognitive domains.
 BlindTest \cite{rahmanzadehgervi2025visionlanguagemodelsblind} measures the abilities of VLMs to solve visual geometric tasks.
 VCog-Bench \cite{cao2024visualcognitiongaphumans} takes inspiration from early neuro-developmental cognitive tests and evaluates VLMs on their ability to solve abstract logic puzzles and pattern recognition tasks.
 VisFactor from \cite{huang2025visfactorbenchmarkingfundamentalvisual} measures similar highly abstract visual reasoning abilities. \citet{SchulzeBuschoff2025} focus their cognitive evaluations on intuitive physics, causal reasoning, and intuitive psychology.
+Visual abductive reasoning is another related area of research\cite{10.1007/978-3-031-20059-5_32,Liang_2022_CVPR}.
+It focuses on the inference of a hidden cause for a give observation, which differs from our focusing on logical reasoning.
 However, by far the most commonly measured cognitive domain is spatial reasoning \citep{chen2025spatialreasoninghardvlms, wang2024pictureworththousandwords, Liu2023, kamath2023, shiri2024}.